The 5 best plantar fasciitis treatments you can do at home

 What does load management mean?

-Your plantar fascia’s primary role is to stop your foot’s arch from flattening when placing weight on it.
-So, when you’re standing, walking, or running, you’re loading your plantar fascia.
+Your plantar fascia's primary role is to stop your foot's arch from flattening when placing weight on it.

-Relative rest is best
+Relative rest is better than complete rest

 Relative rest aims to help you maintain as much of your current strength as possible without straining your injured plantar fascia tissue.

-Focus on total daily load
+Pay attention to total daily load

 How do you decide what activities you can do?